jborean93/PSAccessToken/docs/en-US/Get-TokenImpersonationLevel.md

 ```

 ### -ProcessId
-Gets the token user for the process specified.
+Gets the token impersonation level for the process specified.

 ```yaml
 Type: Int32[]